AidanBakerNHS/SteamAppDataVisulisation/README.md

 The Steam API was used to collect data from 348,312 app's on steam

-This process was completed using a Python script to automatically call the Steam API to collect this information, which was placed on an Amazon Web Service (AWS) machine to complete, a process which took 2 and a half weeks due to steams strict API limits, which frequently resulted in HTTP error 429 (too many requests) imposing 5-minute timeouts.
+This process was completed using a Python script to automatically call the Steam API to collect this information, which was placed on an Amazon Web Service (AWS) machine to complete.
+The process took 2 and a half weeks due to steams strict API limits, which frequently resulted in HTTP error 429 (too many requests) imposing 5-minute timeouts.

 ### Steam Spy API